 How Herbs Can Help with Pain Relief

-There are many different herbs that can be used to alleviate pain.
-However, not all herbs are good for all types of pain.
+Many different herbs can be used to alleviate pain.
+However, not all herbs are suitable for all types of pain.
 Some are better for nerve-related pain; others are better for inflammatory pain.

 The Best Herbs & Nutrients for Relieving Pain